nRFCloud/aws-iot-round-trip-time-monitor/README.md

 It creates a lambda function which subscribes to messages sent the *monitoring* MQTT topic and calculates the round-trip time based on the timestamp in the message.

+The calculated round-trip times will be published as CloudWatch metrics.